seanmangar/tri_stats/README.md

 > "The [BMI](https://en.wikipedia.org/wiki/Body_mass_index) is defined as the **body mass** divided by the **square of the body height**, and is expressed in units of kg/m^2"

-To maximize the amount of data, **all athletes registered with the ITU** are considered (not just those participating in world-cups and world-series).
+To maximize the amount of data, **all athletes registered with the World Triathlon** are considered (not just those participating in world-cups and world-series).
 - In total, **504 athletes** aged between 15 and 53 (average is 27) are included.

 | ![bmi.png](res/bmi.png) |